Ricky Knotts: Death

-On February 14, 1980, Knotts was in the field for the first Twin 125 race at Daytona International Speedway, hoping to qualify for that Sunday's Daytona 500.
+On February 14, 1980, Knotts was in the field for the second 125 mile heat race race at Daytona International Speedway, hoping to qualify for that Sunday's Daytona 500.
 His hopes dwindled as his Weaver powered Oldsmobile quickly lost position.
-On the 14th lap, Knotts hit the outside wall in the short chute just past the start finish line.
+On the fourteenth lap, Knotts hit the outside wall in the short chute just past the start finish line.
 His car spun off the track sideways across the infield grass and struck passenger side first against the inside concrete wall entering turn one.
-His seat mount broke and the 28-year-old was killed instantly.
+His seat mount broke and Knotts died instantly, aged 28.